Don’t miss the summer fun — find out where & when to take them

 This expansive area is great for the whole family, with a playground, sports field, and plenty of space for your dog to run and run and run.
 Go from frisbee-ing on the grass to cooling off the water, without needing to move the car.

 While the beach here may not be the biggest, it sure is social.
-If your puppy needs to be socialised, or your dog just needs a friend, this is the place to bring him.
-It’s off leash 24/7 and bustling with activity throughout the year.
+If your puppy needs to be socialised, or your dog just needs a friend, this is the place to bring them.
+The western area of the bay is off-lead 24/7 all year round and a great spot for a breezy summer walk.
+The reserve area is on-leash at all times and the eastern beach is off-leash 5pm-10am in summer.

 Dog friendly beaches - Central